Destruction of chemical weapons in the United States: Johnston Atoll

-The Johnston Atoll is an island territory owned by the United States approximately 1400 mi west of Hawaii.
+Johnston Atoll is an island territory owned by the United States approximately 1400 mi west of Hawaii.
 The island began as a site to test nuclear weapons in the 1950s and 1960s and was later converted to a storage facility for chemical weapons.
+Currently all of the chemical weapons have been destroyed.

 Hawaii

 The U.S. Army dumped 16,000 bombs in deep water 5 mi south of Pearl Harbor after World War II.
 Each bomb contained 73 lb of mustard gas.
 The Army intends to leave the weapons at the site because moving them could pose more of a threat to people and the environment.
 A 2010 study led by Margo Edwards indicated that the munitions were not a hazard, but that they were deteriorating and should continue to be monitored.
 Researchers made 16 dives in submersible vehicles to depths of 2000 ft over three years, locating more than 2,000 munitions.
 The site is too deep for easy public access, and fishing boats do not trawl near them.

 The military used the ocean as a dumping ground for munitions from 1919 to 1970.